A woman relaxes wearing loose, baggy clothes

 Not all hysterectomies are the same

-The uterus is cut up in a process usually known as morcellation.
-This is when the uterus is cut up into tinier pieces before it's removed.
+The uterus is sometimes cut up in a process known as morcellation.
+This is when the uterus is divided into tinier pieces before it's removed.

-Many surgeons do perform morcellation anymore due to it having the potential to spread endometrial cells or, if the patient has cancer, cancer cells, inside the body.
-Another alternative is that morcellation is performed only if the uterus can be contained or bagged inside during the process to contain any rogue cells from escaping.
+Many surgeons do not perform morcellation anymore due to it having the potential to spread endometrial cells or, if the patient has cancer, cancer cells inside the body.
+Another alternative is that morcellation is performed only if the uterus can be contained or bagged inside during the process to prevent any rogue cells from escaping.

-In my case, I was originally supposed to have a keyhole surgery but the size and misshapen nature of my uterus made the surgeon decide to do a mini-laparotomy, or "mini-lap."
-I instead got an abdominal incision and my uterus was removed whole through that incision.
+In my case, I was originally supposed to have a keyhole surgery, but the size and misshapen nature of my uterus made the surgeon decide to do a mini-laparotomy, or "mini-lap."
+I instead received an abdominal incision, and my uterus was removed whole through that incision.

-The scar would easily irritate if rubbed on (again, so no zippered pants) and sometimes I got ingrown hairs around the scar.
+The scar would easily become irritated if rubbed on (preventing me from wearing zippered pants), and sometimes I got ingrown hairs around the scar.

-Yoga or stretch pants with long, loose cotton shirts, basically became my best friend and uniform those months.
+Yoga or stretch pants with long, loose cotton shirts basically became my best friends and uniform during those months.
 As it was the end of November when I had surgery and my recovery overlapped the winter holidays and well into February, I usually also wore leg warmers over the pants for extra insulation.

 Sometimes, if I was staying home, I wore long, loose skirts made of a velvety material.
 This helped my skin and its scars heal faster.

 I also avoided any tight shirts that stretched across my abdomen.
-Everything I wore was stretchy if not loose and comfy, almost all cotton.
+Everything I wore was stretchy, if not loose and comfy, and almost all cotton.

 What are your favorite wardrobe options post-op and why?
 Please feel free to share in the comments below.